-Pierce Conservation District has coordinated a volunteer stream monitoring program in all four watersheds in Pierce County since 1994.
+Pierce Conservation District has coordinated a volunteer stream monitoring program, Stream Team, in all four watersheds in Pierce County since 1994.
 Currently more than 70 volunteers are involved with this effort.
 The goals of this program are to provide education to Pierce County residents about local streams, and the impact of our daily lives on stream water quality and habitat; as well as provide information on current stream conditions.

 Why is monitoring important?

 Volunteer monitors build awareness of pollution problems, learn about pollution prevention, raise awareness of problem sites, provide data for waters that may otherwise be unassessed, and increase the amount of water quality information available to local communities and decision makers.

 We offer training and use of monitoring equipment to anyone interested in learning more about Pierce County streams and/or becoming a citizen scientist.
 To learn more about training opportunities contact Belinda.

 Student monitoring stream water quality

 - Educate citizens about stream ecology, stream health, human impacts on stream health